blackboard/anthologydevdocs/docs/rest-apis/learn/sandbox/developer-ami.md

 #### Triage Your AMI-based Learn Instance

-Note that not stopping your EC2 when you encounter an error will continue to incur EC2 charges and we do not issue refunds.Always stop your EC2 if you encounter an error or do not require a 24x7 development instance.
+Note that not stopping your EC2 when you encounter an error will continue to incur EC2 charges and we do not issue refunds.
+Always stop your EC2 if you encounter an error or do not require a 24x7 development instance.

 1. For General Learn System Administration you may visit: [Learn SaaS Deployments](https://help.blackboard.com/learn/Administrator/SaaS)
 2. 504 Gateway Error